souzatharsis/tamingLLMs/tamingllms/intro.md

+# Table of Contents
 ```{tableofcontents}
 ```

-# Introduction: The Hidden Challenges of Language Models
+# Introduction

 In recent years, Large Language Models (LLMs) have emerged as a transformative force in technology, promising to revolutionize how we build products and interact with computers.
 From ChatGPT to GitHub Copilot, these systems have captured the public imagination and sparked a gold rush of AI-powered applications.
 However, beneath the surface of this technological revolution lies a complex landscape of challenges that practitioners must navigate.